TSamanta/Docs-repo/defectMojo-findings.md

 Set your number of Finding rows you would like to view on a single page.

 ### Bulk edit
-Check the checkboxes of any or all Findings in the first column of the table to select and edit them.
+Check the checkboxes to select and edit any or all the Findings.

 > [!Important]
 > This feature is available only on the Findings page.
 For more information, refer to  [Bulk Edit Menu section](https://defectdojo.github.io/django-DefectDojo/integrations/exporting/) under "Adding and Removing Tags" section.